Ivan2001otp/Bookstore-backend/README.md

 - Error Handling using golang.
 - Proper file structure is implemented ,to ensure maintain good and readable code.

+# References
+- Youtube channel of Akhil Sharma for Golang

 # Results

 ## Response on creating a book